J24681357/gtfbotmain/README.md

 ## Settings - /settings

 1. In GTF 2: Unleahsed, the following settings can be configured:
-   - Embed color: Changes the embed color
+   - Embed Color: Selects a color for embeds
+   - Menu Icons: Selects theme icons that as a menu selector and progress bars
-   - Dealership Catalog Sort: Sorts list in the GTF Dealerships (`/car`)
+   - GTF Dealership Sort: Selects a sorting type for car lists in Dealerships.
-   - Garage Sort: Sorts list in your garage (`/garage`)
+   - GTF Garage Sort: Selects a sorting type for your GTF garage.
+   - Metric Units: Selects metric units (Metric/Imperial)
-   - Grid Display Names: Toggles between car and driver names in a session
+   - Grid Display Names: Toggles the type of names to display for AI opponents.
-   - Menu Icons: Icons used when selecting options
-   - Menu Selector (Arrows/Numbers)
-   - Metric Units: Units used in GTF2U (Metric/Imperial)
-   - Daily Workout: Time Zone offset for refreshing the Daily Workouts
+   - Navigation Menu Type: Selects a button method to navigate through most menus.
+   - Set Time Zone (Daily Workouts): Selects a time zone corresponding to your current time (Military).
+   - Career/Info Messages: Toggles messages from commands & main characters.

 2. It is possible to reset your settings to default by selecting "🔁 Reset To Default Settings" in the Settings menu.